connellw/ConnellsBlog/_posts/2021-11-28-dont-need-logging-code.md

 builder.RegisterDecorator<LoggingThingDoer, IThingDoer>();
 ```

 You could even make this configurable if you like.
-For example, you could register some verbose logging decorators only when a certain flag is set in config.
+For example, you could register some verbose logging decorators only when a certain flag is set.

 # Pipelines